Modeling the Spectral Energy Distribution of Active Galactic Nuclei: Implications for Cosmological Simulations of Galaxy Formation: Acknowledgement

 \section{Acknowledgement}

-This work is supported by the National Natural Science Foundation of China (NSFC) (grant Nos.
-12425303,12033008,12333004,12173048), the National SKA Program of China (Nos.
-2022SKA0110201 and 2022SKA0110200), National Key R\&D Program of China (Grants No. 2023YFA1607903), the CAS Project for Young Scientists in Basic Research grant No. YSBR-062, the K.C.Wong Education Foundation, and the Strategic Priority Research Program of the Chinese Academy of Sciences, Grant No.XDB0500203.
-QG acknowledges the hospitality of the International Centre of Supernovae (ICESUN), Yunnan Key Laboratory at Yunnan Observatories Chinese Academy of Sciences, and European Union's HORIZON-MSCA-2021-SE-01 Research and Innovation programme under the Marie Sklodowska-Curie grant agreement number 101086388.
-LCH was supported by the National Science Foundation of China (11991052, 12233001), the National Key R\&D Program of China (2022YFF0503401), and the China Manned Space Project (CMS-CSST-2021-A04, CMS-CSST-2021-A06). {CGL acknowledges support from STFC grant ST/X001075/1.}
+We thank Tao Wang, Ye Feng, and Teng Liu for helpful discussions and comments.
+This work is supported by the National Natural Science Foundation of China (NSFC) (Nos.
+12425303, 12033008, 12588202), the National SKA Program of China (No. 2022SKA0110201), the CAS Project for Young Scientists in Basic Research grant No. YSBR-062, the K.C.Wong Education Foundation, and the Strategic Priority Research Program of the Chinese Academy of Sciences, Grant No.XDB0500203.
+QG acknowledges the hospitality of the International Centre of Supernovae (ICESUN), Yunnan Key Laboratory at Yunnan Observatories, Chinese Academy of Sciences, and the European Union's HORIZON-MSCA-2021-SE-01 Research and Innovation programme under the Marie Sklodowska-Curie grant agreement number 101086388.
+EQ was supported by the Strategic Priority Research Program of the Chinese Academy of Science (grant No. XDB0550200), the National Key R\&D Program of China (No. 2023YFA1607903), and the National Natural Science Foundation of China (grant No. 12333004).
+LCH was supported by the National Science Foundation of China (12233001) and the China Manned Space Program (CMS-CSST-2025-A09).
+CGL acknowledges support from STFC grant ST/X001075/1.